The corporate secretary’s evolving role: A comprehensive guide to modern governance

 Best practices for corporate secretaries

 The ever-changing dynamics in the boardroom force secretaries to seek new knowledge and skills.
-Here are some of the best practices for secretaries who want to give more to their board members:
+The following are some of the best practices for secretaries who want to give their board members more:

 • Maintain a professional distance from all board members.
-Be impartial but at the same time trusted by all.
+Be impartial to grow to be trusted by other members.

 • Contact committee chairs regularly to discuss agendas for the rest of the year.
-This helps secretaries adapt agendas to changing circumstances.
+This helps you adapt agendas to changing circumstances.

 • Make a move when you think board decisions are poor or have other worries.
 Talk to the chairman, CEO, or senior independent director.

-• Remember that a good secretary is a well-organized secretary.
-So improve your organizational skills, and soon you will notice that the entire board has become a disciplined team.
+• Remember that a good secretary is well-organized.
+So improve your organizational skills to help the entire board become a disciplined team.

 The role of corporate secretaries will keep flourishing in the boardroom